pukkapies/urop2019/README.md

 In our experiment:

-In 1.,
+In 1.

-...We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
+⋅⋅⋅We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
 We manually filtered out the tags that we considered as non-genre tags and feed genre tags to the algorithm `generate_genre_df()`.
 For each genre tag, the algorithm